Taxes aren’t simple, but they have big ripple effects on our lives — from our financial bottom line to the quality of life in our community.

 A tax on income.
-Most often in the United States, income taxes are graduated, meaning the tax system consists of multiple brackets with rates rising up the income scale.
+In the United States, federal (and many state) income taxes are graduated, meaning the tax system consists of multiple brackets with rates rising up the income scale.

 A tax or tax system where wealthier people pay a greater percentage of their income than poorer people.
 The federal system is progressive.
 The opposite of a progressive tax is a regressive one.

 A tax paid on a property, including homes and businesses.

 property tax assessments